Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## User Input Validation

 I used a mixture of HTML and Python code to validate user input.
+On HTML verification techniques I also used python code to validated, as HTML can be easily manipulated.
 This is to ensure that the user data is correct before being sent to the database.

 ### HTML